inspr/core-legacy/doc/client_controller.md

 ```go
 rc := request.NewClient().BaseURL(url).Encoder(json.Marshal).Decoder(request.JSONDecoderGenerator).Build()
 ```
-where `url` is the route to which Inspr Daemon is listening.
+Where `url` is the route to which Inspr Daemon is listening.

-Then, use the `NewControllerClient` function defined in the `client` package passing the created `request.Client` to instantiate a new client controller:
+Then, use the `NewControllerClient` function defined in the `client` package passing the created `request.Client` as a parameter to instantiate a new client controller:

 ```go
 client = client.NewControllerClient(rc)